mypreview/GEO-Top-Bar/docs/how-to-change-bar-content-button-font-style.md

-# How to Change Bar Content Font Style?
+# How to Change Bar Button Font Style?

 The font style property allows you to make message bar content text appear italicized (i.e. sloped, or slanted)